MulindwaMarkMyles/muktechsocietyvoting/README.md

    - Can participate in voting
    - Requires approval

+## Voting Control

+Administrators can enable or disable voting system-wide:

+1. Navigate to the admin panel
+2. Go to "Voting Controls"
+3. Click the "Enable Voting" or "Disable Voting" button to toggle voting status

+When voting is disabled, users won't be able to access the voting interface.

 ## Development

 To run the development server:

 ```bash
 python manage.py runserver
 ```